About Savannah J. Goins

 So why do I claim to be a professional dragon wrangler?
 Because I actually am!
-While I recently made a job change as a step toward writing full time, I spent three incredible years wrangling dragons and other amazing animals as a Registered Veterinary Technician at an exotic animal clinic.
-While working there, I cared for everything from beta fish to tigers, budgies to bald eagles, dragons big and small, and even a few kangaroos and a coatimundi.
+While I recently made a job change as a step toward writing and speaking full time, I spent three incredible years wrangling dragons and other amazing animals as a Registered Veterinary Technician at an exotic animal clinic.
+While working there, I cared for everything from beta fish to tigers, budgies to bald eagles, baby dragons to giant dragons, and even a few kangaroos and a coatimundi.

 I was part of the most amazing team of RVTs in existence and our job included taking histories on, feeding, watering, handling, medicating, sedating, radiographing, anesthetizing, and monitoring our exotic patients, and also teaching their owners how to give medications and take care of them in the best possible way.